slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Politics is not the art of the possible.
 It consists in choosing between the disastrous and the unpalatable."
 -- John Kenneth Galbraith*

-> *"Never appeal to a man's "better nature."
+> *"Never appeal to a man’s "better nature."
 He may not have one.
 Invoking his self-interest gives you more leverage."
 -- Robert A. Heinlein, Notebooks of Lazarus*

 > *"Favors granted always become defined as rights."